SarthakMakhija/cached/README.md

 ```
 ### Usage

-The following code shown an example with an `await` on the handle.
+The following code shows an example with an `await` on the handle.

 ```rust
 #[tokio::main]